Flash Forward Incubator

 & online mentor (Calgary)

 The Flash Forward Program is a strong and vital part of any emerging artist’s life.
 We have clearly positioned ourselves in the early advancement of artists so that they can use our platform to kick-start their careers.
 With each passing year, we are amazed at the quality of the submissions for the competition.
-Flash Forward allows the Magenta Foundation to bring the best and brightest into our high schools, where trends, inspiration and essential tools are critical for every student.
+Flash Forward allows the Magenta Foundation to bring the best and brightest for our youth, where trends, inspiration and essential tools are critical for every emerging artist.

 It has been a real honour to witness the difference Flash Forward makes to the lives of artists.
 We look forward to forging ahead, and to aligning ourselves with the digital era, to ensure we are providing what artists need to succeed.